 In September 2020, we have asked you to provide your comments on identification of needs and gaps for achievement of the eight long-term ambitions for hydrology agreed by Cg-18:

 - No one is surprised by a flood;

 - Hydro-climate and meteorological data support the food security agenda;

 - Science provides a sound basis for operational hydrology;

 - We have a thorough knowledge of the water resources of our world;

 - Sustainable development is supported by information covering the full hydrological cycle;

 - Water quality is known;

-Thank you for your inputs and involvement
+Thank you for your involvement and support

-Chair, Hydrological Coordination Panel
+Jan Danhelka, Chair of the Hydrological Coordination Panel